-Community-Based Drinking Water Monitors (CBWM) play a key role in the drinking water safety program as the designated person responsible for sampling, testing, recording and communicating the microbiological quality of treated water within the community.
-The CBWM is also responsible for disseminating results and developing and implementing a drinking water quality awareness program.
+Community-based water monitors (CBWMs) support local capacity to monitor water quality and to increase awareness and ownership of water systems.
+Water monitors play a key role as those responsible for sampling, testing, recording and communicating the microbiological quality of treated water in communities.
+Water monitors are also responsible for developing and implementing a drinking water quality awareness program.

-The CBWM may be a Community Health Representative (CHR), Water Treatment Plant Operator (WTPO), or another individual selected by Chief and Council.
-If a community does not have a CBWM, the activities may be completed by the Environmental Health Officer or an FNHA Environmental Health Technician.
+The water monitor may be a community health representative (CHR), water treatment plant operator (WTPO), or another individual selected by Chief and Council.
+If a community does not have a water monitor, their work may be done by an environmental health officer (EHO) or an FNHA environmental health technician.

-Environmental Health Officers train CBWMs to sample and test the drinking water for potential bacteriological contamination using community lab equipment (Colilert®).
-WaterTrax®, an internet-based data management system, is used to manage all drinking water quality data to which the CBWM and the Drinking Water Safety Program (DWSP) team have access.
+EHOs train water monitors to sample and test the drinking water for potential bacteriological contamination using community lab equipment (Colilert®).
+WaterTrax®, an internet-based data management system, is used to manage all drinking water quality data to which the CBWM, Band Administration, and the Drinking Water Safety Program (DWSP) team have access.
+Community-based drinking water programs have been established for all interested communities.

-Drinking water advisories are preventive measures put in place to protect public health from drinking water that could be contaminated.
-In a First Nation community, a drinking water advisory can affect as little as one building and does not always represent a community-wide drinking water problem.
+Drinking water advisories are preventive measures that protect people from drinking water that could be contaminated.
+In First Nation communities, a drinking water advisory can affect as little as one building - it does not always represent a community-wide drinking water problem.

-Drinking water advisories are put in place for various reasons, including problems in the overall water system, such as line breaks, equipment failure, and poor filtration or disinfection during water treatment.
-A drinking water advisory may also be implemented as a precautionary measure, such as when there are emergency repairs in the water distribution system or if a community does not have the required staff to support operation.
+Drinking water advisories can be required due to problems in the water system, such as line breaks, equipment failure and poor filtration or disinfection during water treatment.
+An advisory might also be needed as a precautionary measure – for example, during emergency repairs to the water distribution system or if a community lacks the required staff to support operation.

-The First Nations Health Authority (FNHA) Environmental Public Health Services (EPHS) provides advice and guidance to communities on drinking water safety, including recommendations on when a drinking water advisory is warranted.
-It is the responsibility of Chief and Council to implement an advisory and take the necessary remedial measures to rectify the problems which led to the advisory.
+FNHA's Environmental Public Health Services (EPHS) provides advice to communities on drinking water safety, including recommendations on when a drinking water advisory is warranted.
+It is the responsibility of Chief and Council to implement an advisory and take the necessary measures to rectify the problems which led to the advisory.

-While some advisories can be rectified through typical maintenance procedures, others require a significant investment in infrastructure improvements and the initiation of an infrastructure investment project to funding agencies such as Indigenous and Northern Affairs Canada.
-Once remedial measures have been implemented, EPHS supports the communities in verifying that the drinking water has returned to safe quality and is protected from potential future recurrence.
+Some problems can be fixed with routine maintenance procedures.
+Other issues, such as infrastructure improvements, can require initiating an infrastructure investment project to funding agencies such as Indigenous and Northern Affairs Canada.
+Once remedial measures are completed, EPHS supports communities by verifying that the drinking water is once again safe and is protected from potential future problems.

 Types of Drinking Water Advisories include:

-Boil Water Advisory (BWA): Issued as a preventative measure to protect public health when the water in a community's water system is known or suspected to have disease-causing bacteria, viruses or parasites that can cause waterborne illness or when water quality is questionable and boiling will remove the contaminant from the water.
+Boil Water Advisory (BWA): Issued as a preventive measure when the water in a community's water system is known or suspected to have disease-causing bacteria, viruses or parasites that can cause waterborne illness; or when water quality is questionable and boiling will remove the contaminant from the water.

-Do Not Consume (DNC): Issued when the water in a community's water system contains a contaminant, such as a chemical, that cannot be removed from the water by boiling.
-The water should not be used for drinking; brushing their teeth; cooking; washing fruits and vegetables; making infant formula or other drinks, soups or ice cubes; for bathing infants and toddlers or feeding pets but may continue to be used for domestic purposes such as showering and bathing.
+Do Not Consume (DNC): Issued when a community's water system contains a contaminant, such as a chemical, that cannot be removed from the water by boiling.
+The water should not be used for: drinking; brushing teeth; cooking; washing fruits and vegetables; making infant formula or other drinks, soups or ice cubes; for bathing infants and toddlers; or for pets.
+It may continue to be used for domestic purposes such as showering and bathing.

-Do Not Use (DNU): Issued when the water system contains contamination that cannot be removed from the water by boiling and consumption of the water poses a health risk and exposure to the water when bathing could cause skin, eye or nose irritation.
+Do Not Use (DNU): Issued when the water system contains contamination that cannot be removed by boiling and consumption of the water poses a health risk; exposure to the water when bathing could cause skin, eye or nose irritation.

-As of May 31, 2016, there were 21 Boil Water Advisories and 5 Do Not Consume advisories for a total of 26 Drinking Water Advisories in effect in 23 First Nation communities in British Columbia.
+As of July 31, 2016, there were 20 Boil Water Advisories and 4 Do Not Consume advisories for a total of 24 Drinking Water Advisories in effect in 21 First Nations communities in British Columbia.
 This includes water systems with 5 or more connections and smaller water systems that have public facilities.

 External and media inquiries can be directed to